gpac/mp4box.js/README.md

   ]
 }
 ```
-- **brands: Array of 4CC codes corresponding to the file brands,
+- **brands**: Array of 4CC codes corresponding to the file brands,
-- **created: Date object, indicating the creation date of the file as given in the file header,
+- **created**: Date object, indicating the creation date of the file as given in the file header,
-- **created: Date object, indicating the last modification date of the file as given in the file header,
+- **modified**: Date object, indicating the last modification date of the file as given in the file header,
-- **timescale: Number, corresponding to the timescale as given in the file header,
+- **timescale**: Number, corresponding to the timescale as given in the file header,
-- **duration: Number, providing the duration of the movie (unfragmented part) in timescale units,
+- **duration**: Number, providing the duration of the movie (unfragmented part) in timescale units,
-- **isProgressive: boolean, indicating if the file can be played progressively,
+- **isProgressive**: boolean, indicating if the file can be played progressively,
-- **isFragmented: boolean, indicating if the file is already fragmented,
+- **isFragmented**: boolean, indicating if the file is already fragmented,
-- **fragment_duration: Number, giving the duration of the fragmented part of the file, in timescale units,
+- **fragment_duration**: Number, giving the duration of the fragmented part of the file, in timescale units,
-- **hasIOD: boolean, indicating if the the file contains an MPEG-4 Initial Object Descriptor
+- **hasIOD**: boolean, indicating if the the file contains an MPEG-4 Initial Object Descriptor
-- **tracks: Array of track information objects
+- **tracks**: Array of track information objects

 Track information object:
 - **id**: Number, giving track identifier,